SAT I | SAT II | ACT

 18 Research summary questions

 The ACT test is scored on a scaled range from 0 to a perfect score of 36.
 The Ivy League universities generally look for a score in excess of 31.

 For further information and registration for the ACT please visit the official site at: http://www.actstudent.org/

 Private tuition at the Tree Foundation

-The Tree Foundation SAT lessons are aimed at students who wish to study in the USA or Canada.
+The Tree Foundation SAT & ACT lessons are aimed at students who wish to study in the USA or Canada.
 In order to be well prepared for the SAT, students ideally ought to start taking classes from the age of 15/16, or 10th Grade (First Lykeio in Greece), although starting preparation in 11th Grade is manageable.
 Starting in 12th Grade is generally virtually impossible since there is not enough time to actually sit the examinations or submit the relevant applications on time.
 Generally, there are two lessons every week, each lasting one hour – one lesson is devoted to the Math section and one to the Verbal section as well as the writing.
 For futher information please contact us

-Students have come from literally all over Greece over the past few years to prepare for the SAT tests at the Tree Foundation.
+Students have come from literally all over Greece over the past few years to prepare for the SAT & ACT tests at the Tree Foundation.
 To further illustrate, recently students have come from Corfu, Crete, Tripoli and Volos, while the majority of the students come from the Athens and Piraeus areas.
-The results have been excellent with students attaining places at world-renwoned universities such as Brown University, Boston University, University of California – San Diego, University of Illinois at Urbana Champaign, New York University, and Columbia University, to name just a few of the recent destinations of Tree Foundation students.
+The results have been excellent with students attaining places at world-renwoned universities such as Brown University, Georgetown University, University of California – Berkeley, University of Illinois at Urbana Champaign, New York University, and Columbia University, to name just a few of the recent destinations of Tree Foundation students.
 As a student or parent it is most interesting and informative to learn from the experiences of previous students, and this can be arranged through the network of students who have graduated or are currently studying in the US or Canada.